 And we’re done!

 What a huge difference the simple steps I made gave this vintage Broyhill hutch desk.
-It has such a refreshed feeling by using my HomeRight sprayer.
-The pop of color from the new pulls and the added chair make the set complete.
+First, it has such a refreshed feeling by using my HomeRight sprayer.
+Then, the pop of color from the new pulls and the added chair make the set complete.
 You can see how that green color has been used in these posts HERE.
-The woodsy acorns are gone and the desk has a whole new vibe.
+Likewise, the woodsy acorns are gone and the desk has a whole new vibe.
 It was easy to do with the right tools and fun too!
 I couldn’t be happier with the finish.

 Many have asked about this paper and I think it has endless uses.
 Think of all the accent walls you could create.
 Or how about for a person who rents or has a shop, or stages furniture (ME) this is PERFECT.
 There are other woods, bricks, prints…so many to choose from.

 You can purchase this Broyhill hutch desk and more in my online shop.
 (SOLD) We ship most anywhere and the best part is more than one furniture item can ship for the same cost.

 Now it’s time for YOU to get your DIY on.
 Not only do you have the chance to win a Finish Max paint sprayer, but a large spray shelter too thanks to HomeRight.
 Woot, woot!
 Easy entry – just fill out the widget below for as many entries as you desire, daily even.
 Winner will be announced via email and will have 24 hours to claim the prize.
 Also, open to U.S. residents 18 years of age or older.
 GIVEAWAY CLOSED